porfiriopaiz/site/content/2016_11_03_irc-with-irssi.rst

     /save

-irssi takes the user name of your current session as the user for your session in irc to prevent this from happening if the name of your session in the system does not match your user Freenode, should run irssi with the following
+irssi takes the user name of your current session on the system as the user for your session in irc, to prevent this from happening if the name of your session in the system does not match your user at Freenode, you should run irssi with the following parameter:
-parameter:

 .. code-block:: console